azlan-works/Argo/README.md

 ## Note:

-Commerical reproduction is NOT permitted for this design without prior licensing agreements.
+Commerical reproduction is NOT permitted for this design without prior agreements.